How to build an automated API test framework - Part 1

 • Methods to create our HTTP requests and return a response

-• Checks to trigger our
+• Checks to trigger our API

 Whilst the model we're designing can be applied using various languages we'll use Ruby for this tutorial and whilst I will attempt to explain everything I am doing it will help if you have prior experience of using Ruby.
 In summary, we will be using the following: